ramorel/netrange/README.md

 This function calculates **network range**, as described by Burt (1981) and implemented by Reagans and McEvil (2003). **Network range** is a node-level measure of the diversity of an ego's network connections.
 It is a function of two features of an ego's network: first, how they distribute their connections across a range of subgroups; and second, how strongly connected those subgroups are.
 The main idea here is that a person has a wide ranging network if they distribute their connections widely across various subgroups *and* those subgroups are more loosely connected.
 It is helpful is this context to think about these subgroups as constituting distinct knowledge pools--for example, departments in a university.

-While the first point is pretty intuitive--you can access more diverise information if you are connected to more knowledge pools--the second is a bit less so.
+While the first point is pretty intuitive--you can access more diverse information if you are connected to more knowledge pools--the second is a bit less so.
 The idea is closely related to Ronald Burt's other work.
 Burt has argued that dense networks result in redundant information.
 If people within a group have strongly connected to one another, that means they talk to each other a lot.
 Think of a friendship network.
 If something interesting happened to one of my close friends, I'm likely to hear the story from them.
 But I'm also likely to hear the story from another friend who is close to both of us.
 The information that my friend and I have access to overlap significantly compared to two people who do not know each other well.
 So, Burt argues, in less dense networks, a greater proportion of the information a person is likely to encounter is novel.
 There is less redundant information.

 So back to range.
 If I am connected to people in several different departments, I have a very diverse knowledge pool I can draw from.
 Those knowledge pools are enhanced when they are more loosely connected, since more of the information that I can access is novel.